Kelly Road in PA is one of America's most haunted roads

 Why is Kelly Road in PA famous for?

-It is believed that this small portion of the road has a “bad aura” causing people to lose their temper and become vicious and violent for no apparent reason.
-Reports in the area mentioned sudden behavior changes in animals, movements in the shadows, and strange sounds that seem to have no origin.
+It is believed that this small portion of the road has a “bad aura,” causing people to lose their temper and become vicious and violent for no apparent reason.
+Reports in the area mention sudden behavior changes in animals, movements in the shadows, and strange sounds that seem to have no origin.
 And, if you’re not spooked enough, the road curves through thick and dark forest patches, so be aware.

 When did the legend of Kelly Road in PA start?